ministryofjustice/cla-end-to-end-tests/behave/README.md

 root of this repository: the root of this repository now provides a means to deliver and use the functionality in this directory.

+Usage: To use a new set of tests from this repo, the target repo must set E2E_BRANCH=<branch name of this repo>
+otherwise the 'main' branch of this repo will be used.

 ## Test file structure.

 Each feature file is seperated out into their own directory to help make it easier to organise each services test.